MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

   - **RuleId** - The identifier of the rule that generated the data if it was generated by a rule.
 Allows us to identify the source of a piece of data so that we can validate and manage that events parameters.

   - **RuleInterfaces** - Any interfaces that are implemented by the specific rule.
-Allows us to classify and import the data based on its structure which simplifies data processing.
+Allows us to classify and import the data based on its structure, which simplifies data processing.

   - **RuleVersion** - The identifier of the rule that generated the data if it was generated by a rule.
 Allows us to identify the source of a piece of data so that we can validate and manage that events parameters.